-The Board of Directors consists of eleven directors, appointed on three-year terms by the Minister of Higher Education, Training and Innovation, as per Section 9 of the VET Act, subject to Section 15 of the Public Enterprises Governance Act, as follows: five members nominated by employer representatives on the Labour Advisory Council; two members nominated by trade union representatives on the Labour Advisory Council; three members representing the government; and a member of the Namibia Qualifications Authority (NQA) Council.
+The Board of Directors consists of ten directors, appointed on three-year terms by the Minister of Higher Education, Training and Innovation, as per Section 9 of the VET Act, subject to Section 15 of the Public Enterprises Governance Act, as follows: five members nominated by employer representatives on the Labour Advisory Council; two members nominated by trade union representatives on the Labour Advisory Council; three members representing the government; and a member of the Namibia Qualifications Authority (NQA) Council.

 In line with the NamCode, the Chairperson is an independent, non-executive director.
 The line Minister appointed Mr. Amon Ngavetene as the chairperson, deputised by Dr. Raimo Naanda.